opendocsg/slw-judgments-backfill/2003_SGHC_105/report.md

 **_Only periods spent in remand will be taken into consideration for backdating_**

 16     Only the time which an offender has spent in “remand” is relevant for the purpose of backdating a custodial sentence.
-For example, in _Tang Kin Seng v PP_ [1997] 1 SLR 46, the time which an offender had spent on bail was irrelevant for backdating.
+For example, in _Tang Kin Seng v PP_ <span class="citation">[1997] 1 SLR 46</span>, the time which an offender had spent on bail was irrelevant for backdating.
 In _Cheong Seok Leng v PP_ [1988] SLR 565, the court held that time spent in a drug rehabilitation centre was not relevant for backdating because such centres were not gazetted as prisons.
 Drug rehabilitation centres have since been gazetted as prisons under the Declaration of Prisons (Consolidation) Notification (Cap 247, Section 3).
 However, the basic principle remains that only time spent in remand is relevant for the purpose of backdating a custodial sentence.

 17     The court is also entitled to backdate a custodial sentence even if the period spent in remand exceeds the maximum term of imprisonment for that particular offence.
 In _Mani Nedumaran v PP_ , the court held that there was nothing to prevent the backdating of a one month custodial sentence, even though the offender in that case had already spent four months in remand.